 A deduction of the origination fee is done from your loan amount before sending it directly to your school.

-The loan limit for a Grad PLUS loan is calculated by taking the total Cost of Attendance (COA) less any other financial aid received.
+The loan limit for a Grad PLUS student loan is calculated by taking the total Cost of Attendance (COA) less any other financial aid received.
 There is no cumulative loan limit.

 The costs that make up the cost of attendance include tuition and fees, room and board, books, supplies, equipment, transportation, and miscellaneous personal expenses.